-Pure flavonoids (1.25, 12.5 & 125 $\mu$ M) dissolved in sodium deoxycholate 0.5% (w/v) then incubated with 5 $\mu$ g per ml hr TG2, The TG2 activity was measured according to the method [22].
-The data points represent mean $\pm$ S.E.M from three independent experiments (\\p < 0.01, \\\P < 0.001 & \\\\P < 0.0001).
+Pure flavonoids (1.25, 12.5 & 125 μ M) dissolved in sodium deoxycholate 0.5% (w/v) were then incubated with 5 μ g per ml hr TG2, The TG2 activity was measured according to the method [22].
+The data points represent mean±S.E.M from three independent experiments (p<0.01, P<0.001 & P<0.0001).
 All the values are as compared to the control untreated TG2.

-The assessment of potential therapeutics to treat the CD is typically achieved on simplified biological systems e.g. enzyme assays.
-Although, Stuven and others [25] have reported that some in vitro and in vivo models such as intestinal cell lines and human mucosal biopsy cultured have helped understanding of the pathophysiology of CD but not all that models have been applied in testing new therapeutics for the disease.
-Currently, adherence to a glutenfree diet represents the only therapy for CD that has been confirmed to alleviate the symptoms and prevent potential complications [26, 27].
-The crucial role of the activity of TG2 in initiation of CD has introduced a new approach in treatment of this disease by exploring substances have an inhibition effect on the activity of TG2.
+The assessment of potential therapeutics to treat CD is typically achieved on simplified biological systems e.g. enzyme assays.
+Although, Stuven and others [25] have reported that some in vitro and in vivo models such as intestinal cell lines and human mucosal biopsy cultured have helped in understanding the pathophysiology of CD not all those models have been applied in testing new therapeutics for the disease.
+Currently, adherence to a gluten free diet represents the only therapy for CD that has been confirmed to alleviate the symptoms and prevent potential complications [26, 27].
+The crucial role of the activity of TG2 in the initiation of CD has introduced a new approach to the treatment of this disease by exploring substances that have an inhibition effect on the activity of TG2.
 The side effects of using chemical TG2 inhibitors has directed this research towards the screening of TG2 inhibitors from natural sources.
 The natural products chosen for this study are dietary flavonoids due to their potent biological activity.

-Thirteen pure flavonoids were selected to cover most of flavonoids subclasses, they divided into a different of classes such as flavonols (e.g., quercetin, kaempferol, morin, epicatechin, and myricetin,) flavones (e.g., apigenin, and luteolin), flavanones (e.g., hesperetin, and naringin), anthocyanin (cyanidin chloride), catechins (catechin and epicatechin), flavonolignans (taxifolin).
-All the 13 flavonoids were dispersed in sodium deoxycholate 0.50 % (w/v) and applied to the TG2 assays in the final concentrations of 1.25, 12.5 and 125 μM (Figure 1).
-The reason for using sodium deoxycholate bile detergent was to try mirror the environment of the human lower intestine where TG2 is located and initiates CD.
-As the bile salts occur in the duodenum of the small intestine which is the main part of intestine where lipid digestion happens, bile salts help in emulsifying the fatty foods adsorbing on oil-water interfaces [28].
+Thirteen pure flavonoids were selected to cover most of the flavonoid's subclasses, they divided into a different class such as flavonols (e.g., quercetin, kaempferol, morin, epicatechin, and myricetin,) flavones (e.g., apigenin, and luteolin), flavanones (e.g., hesperetin, and naringin), anthocyanin (cyanidin chloride), catechins (catechin and epicatechin), flavonolignans (taxifolin).
+All 13 flavonoids were dispersed in sodium deoxycholate 0.50 % (w/v) and applied to the TG2 assays in the final concentrations of 1.25, 12.5 and 125 μ M (Figure 1).
+The reason for using sodium deoxycholate bile detergent was to try to mirror the environment of the human lower intestine where TG2 is located and initiates CD.
+As the bile salts occur in the duodenum of the small intestine which is the main part of the intestine where lipid digestion happens, bile salts help in emulsifying the fatty foods adsorbing on oil-water interfaces [28].
 This would also help to solubilize the flavonoids in food released by maceration in the mouth and digestion in the stomach.
-The screening of the TG2 modulatory effects was done using biotin cadaverine incorporation assay [22].
+The screening of the TG2 modulatory effects was done using a biotin cadaverine incorporation assay [22].
 This assay is the most commonly used assay to study the transamidation activity of transglutaminases.